resolutionlife/terraform-provider-looker/docs/data-sources/model_set.md

 ### Required

 - `name` (String) The name of the model set.
-The only default model set created by Looker is 'All'.
+This field is not case sensitive.
 Documentation on model sets can be found [here](https://docs.looker.com/admin-options/settings/roles#model_sets).

 ### Read-Only